DOAGenesys/SF-LWC-SummarizationAPI/README.md

 ## Overview

-This Genesys Voice Extension is a **demonstration project** that showcases how to create, deploy, and configure a Lightning Web Component (LWC) as a Voice Extension in Salesforce Service Cloud.
+This Genesys Voice Extension is a **demonstration project** that showcases how to create, deploy, and configure a Lightning Web Component (LWC) as a Voice Extension in CX Cloud (the integration between Genesys Cloud and Salesforce that leverages Service Cloud Voice).

-> **Important Note**: This extension implements mute/unmute functionality which is already available in the native Salesforce call controls.
+> **Important Note**: This extension implements mute/unmute functionality which is already available in the native Salesforce Cloud Voice call controls.
 The primary value of this project is as a reference implementation showing how to develop a working Voice Extension, not to add new functionality.

 Use this as a starting point for developing your own custom Voice Extensions with unique functionality beyond what's available in the standard interface.